-The Council is required to maintain an operating licence for all vehicles over 3.5 tonnes and currently has 15 vehicles.
+The Council is required to maintain an operating licence for all vehicles over 3.5 tonnes and currently has 25 vehicles.
 These vehicles are subject to specific operating and maintenance regimes and the Council must satisfy the Traffic Commissioner that it complies with all requirements of its licence.
 Two mechanics repair, service and maintain the Transport Fleet which is made up of 82 vehicles and 85 items of small plant, used by eight different service areas within the Council.
+A third mechanic and apprentice post has recently been agreed and are in the process of being recruited.